Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-16-Jekyll-to-Gatsby.md

 - Generated pages for all markdown files using the [`createPage` Gatsby API](https://github.com/Deborah-Digges/gatsby-site/blob/master/gatsby-node.js#L55).

-- Created an [index page](https://github.com/Deborah-Digges/gatsby-site/blob/master/src/pages/index.js) for all blog articles that displays a list of links.
+- Created an [index page](https://github.com/Deborah-Digges/gatsby-site/blob/master/src/pages/index.js) for all blog articles that displayed a list of links.

 ### Migrating Content
 I copied all the markdown files from my old website to the folder indicated in the `gatsby-source-filesystem` config entry: `markdown-pages`.
-I was now able to see all my old blogs being listed on the index page, albeit with many aspects being broken.
+I was now able to see all my old blogs being listed on the index page, but most of the posts themselves looked terribly broken.

 ### Fixing All the Things

 #### Links
-To avoid breaking links, I used the same slug format as before: `YYYY/MM/DD/Title`.
+To avoid breaking links, I used the same slug format that my old Jekyll site used: `YYYY/MM/DD/Title`.
 In my case, the slug was derived from the filename instead of the frontmatter, which required a little special handling.

-- Used [createFilePath](https://github.com/Deborah-Digges/gatsby-site/blob/master/gatsby-node.js#L8) to access the filename
+- To access the filename, I used [createFilePath](https://github.com/Deborah-Digges/gatsby-site/blob/master/gatsby-node.js#L8).
-- Extracted the slug and the date from the filename and them passed along as node fields, available to subsequent page queries.
+- I extracted the slug and the date from the filename and them passed along as node fields, available to subsequent page queries.

 ```
 const result  = extractMetadataFromFilename(filePath);